TOP 7 QUESTIONS I HEAR FROM PATIENTS

 How long does it take?

 Your initial assessment is approximately 45-minutes in length.
 Your orthotics will be ready in 1-2 weeks.
-Your pick-up and any follow-up appointments are approximately 15-minutes.
+Your pick-up and any follow-up appointments are approximately 15-30 minutes.

 What is the break-in period?

-Your orthotics should be broken-in in intervals.
+Your orthotics should be broken-in in gradually over intervals.
 Wear should be extended slowly over time.
-After 2-weeks you should be comfortable in your orthotics.
+After 2-weeks you should be fully comfortable in your orthotics.

 If an orthotic adjustment is required, there is no additional fee and it is usually done on site while you wait.